 In March 2017, following a gap in activity from the Post-2015 SDG group, a meeting was convened by the Scotland-Malawi Partnership.
 There was an apparent demand to increase working together and partnership across Scotland and beyond to progress the SDGs.
 The Scottish Council for Voluntary Organisations (SCVO) worked with a range of partners to establish the network to build awareness and engagement across civil society, business, and government.

 SDG Network Scotland is a broad coalition in Scotland.
-Our coalition is built on an active membership of over 500 individuals and organisations.
-We welcome members who are interested in and committed to debating, championing and achieving the SDGs in Scotland, and we engage with other groups and topics of relevance.
+By 2020, our coalition was built on an active membership of over 700 individuals and organisations.
+We welcome all members who are interested in and committed to debating, championing and achieving the SDGs in Scotland, and we engage with other groups and topics of relevance.

 We aim to support debate on the SDGs, listening to people, discussing and speaking to decision makers; and implementation of the SDGs in Scotland in order to pursue sustainable development.
 Our steering group offers direction and focus but members can post comments and exchange knowledge across the online forum.
 We collectively develop open letters, policy briefings, consultation responses, and encourage sharing and discussion on our public-facing website – globalgoals.scot.
 For example, in 2019, the network played a crucial role in facilitating input into Scotland contribution to the UK Voluntary National Review on Progress towards the SDG and in producing Scotland’s Supplementary Review: a national review to drive action.